-Suitable for living spaces with an average indoor climate with 40 to 60 % relative humidity and between 16 and 24° C. The floor surfaces may be slightly exposed to spray water for a maximum of 4 hours.
-Not suitable for wet locations, such as shower rooms or similar (permanently damp, permanently wet, standing wetness).
+Suitable for living spaces with a regular room climate with 40 to 60 % relative air humidity and between 16 and 24 $^{\circ}$ C. Not suitable for damp locations and wet locations.

 Important information

 We recommend that installation is carried out by an appropriately trained professional.
 Only a professional is able to sufficiently assess the readiness for installation of the subsurface and, in particular, the physical structure of the construction and its environment.
 Professional installers are familiar with the rules of the trade and the standards that must be complied with for successful installation.